Citizens United v. Federal Election Commission

 Facts

-Citizens United (plaintiff) is a nonprofit corporation that primarily accepts funds from private donations, with a small portion of its funds coming from for-profit corporations.
+Citizens United (plaintiff) was a nonprofit corporation that primarily accepted funds from private donations, with a small portion of its funds coming from for-profit corporations.
 In January 2008, Citizens United produced a documentary film that was essentially a negative advertisement urging viewers to vote against then-Senator Hillary Clinton in the 2008 Democratic primary election.
-Citizens United released the film in theaters and on DVD, and began running advertisements about the film’s future release on video-on-demand.
-The film and advertisements amounted to “express advocacy” by Citizens United, and thus raised concerns under § 441(b) of the Bipartisan Campaign Reform Act of 2002 (BCRA).
-Section 441(b) makes it a felony for all corporations–including nonprofit advocacy corporations–either to expressly advocate the election or defeat of candidates or to broadcast electioneering communications within thirty days of a primary election or sixty days of a general election.
-Section 441(b) carves out an exception for Political Action Committees (PACs) in that it permits the political speech of these groups, even when the PACs are formed by corporations.
+Citizens United released the film in theaters and on DVD and began running advertisements about the film’s future release on video-on-demand.
+The film and advertisements amounted to “express advocacy” by Citizens United and thus raised concerns under § 441(b) of the Bipartisan Campaign Reform Act of 2002 (BCRA).
+Section 441(b) of the BCRA made it a felony for all corporations—including nonprofit advocacy corporations—either to expressly advocate the election or defeat of candidates or to broadcast electioneering communications within 30 days of a primary election or 60 days of a general election.
+Section 441(b) carved out an exception for political-action committees (PACs) in that it permitted the political speech of these groups even if the PACs were formed by corporations.
 Citizens United challenged the constitutionality of § 441(b) in federal district court against the Federal Election Commission (FEC) (defendant) on the ground that § 441(b) was an unconstitutional restriction of freedom of speech for corporations.
 The district court ruled for the FEC, and Citizens United appealed to the United States Supreme Court.

 Rule of Law